HrishikeshKurapati24/Honors_Project/README.md

 *   **Dual-Branch Encoder:** Merges local structural pattern recognition (GraphSAGE) with global long-range dependency modeling (Heterogeneous Graph Transformer).
 *   **Supervised Contrastive Learning (SCL):** Increases representation robustness, pulling matching response pairs together and pushing mismatched pairs apart.

-**🔥 Highlight Result:**
-FUSE-CDR achieves a state-of-the-art **AUC of 0.9359** on the benchmark dataset random split and demonstrates robust inductive generalization with an **AUC of 0.5847** in the strictly disjoint "Unseen Both" setting, representing a 12.31% relative improvement over GraphCDR and 1.35% over RedCDR.
+FUSE-CDR achieves a state-of-the-art **AUC of 0.9359** on the benchmark dataset random split and demonstrates robust inductive generalization with an **AUC of 0.5847** in the strictly disjoint "Unseen Both" setting.
+In comprehensive evaluations across 5 foundational baselines, this represents a **12.31% relative improvement** over GraphCDR and **1.35%** over RedCDR in inductive settings.

 ---